 Of course, just knowing you have a problem and even the business impact of that problem is never going to be enough.
 The holy grail of any monitoring strategy is having the solution tell you the root cause of an incident so that you can quickly resolve it.
 (Actually, it would be to fix the problem, but that is for another post!)
 This is where an isolated synthetic monitoring strategy falls short again.
-With all the advancements in synthetic monitoring over the last 20+ years, it is nowhere closer to figuring out the root of any incident it identifies.
+With all the advancements in synthetic monitoring over the last 20+ years, it is nowhere closer to figuring out the root cause of any incident it identifies.
 It was designed to provide an outside-in view of the health of your web application and is therefore blind to anything on the “inside”.

 Even portable “private” or software-based synthetic monitoring nodes, which you deploy internally, are not able to pinpoint the cause an issue.
 It might help you isolate the domain of an problem, such as a data center, network segment, or even web or application server…but not the root cause.
 You will always be forced to take your synthetic data, drill down on the specific time period in question, and cross-reference it with other monitoring data (log data, server metrics, etc.) to figure out the real issue.
 Of course, all this additional work takes time—time that would be better served to actually fixing the problem and following up with impacted customers.
 Pitfall number three: traditional synthetic monitoring can never tell you the root cause of a problem…you always have to look elsewhere for answers.